Early one morning, about one year ago, I got to work ready for my daily office routine. I turned on my computer and answered a couple of emails.

 - Gift shop 4: wishlists

-- Gift shop 5: social reviews, social sharing buttons, wishlists, and the community feed
+- Gift shop 5: social reviews, social sharing buttons, wishlists, and the community feed, and the sales pop-up

 Do social tools really help to sell more?